dirjax/dirjax.github.io/drivetrain_rebuild.md

 | :-- | :-- |
 | crankshaft | ![crankshaft](drivetrain_rebuild/crankshaft.png) |

-### As I was used to work on motorcycles but not bycicles I also needed to order a few specific tools for the job ahead.
+### As I am used to work on motorcycles but not bycicles I also needed to order a few specific tools for the job ahead.
 - Cassette removal tool
 - Cassette Chainwhip (keeps the cassette in place while removing it)
 - Chain rivetting tool